NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- UCLA's games have gone over 59.5 points in six of 11 chances this season.
+- The combined points per game average of the two teams, 69.6, is 10.1 points above Tuesday's over/under.

-- The two teams combine to average 69.6 points per game, 10.1 more than the over/under in this contest.
+- The 46.5 combined points per game that these two squads have allowed this season are 13 fewer than the 59.5 over/under in this contest.

-- This contest's over/under is 13 points greater than the 46.5 these two squads combine to allow per game this season.
+- The 59.5-point over/under for this game is 1.9 points below the 61.4 points per game average total in Bruins games this season.

-- The Wolf Pack and their opponents score an average of 53.9 points per game, 5.6 fewer than Tuesday's total.

-- In 2021, games involving the Bruins have averaged a total of 61.4 points, 1.9 more than the set over/under in this contest.

 NC State Stats and Trends